stan-dev/docs/src/stan-users-guide/example_code/README.txt

 2) The run.py should adhere to the style guide at:https://www.python.org/dev/peps/pep-0008.
 The linter currently being used is pylint.

 3) The run.R should adhere to Hadley Wickham's style guide at http://adv-r.had.co.nz/Style.html.
 RStudio implements `rlint` which is accessed by the menu Code>Show Diagnistics.
 The linter output shows up in the Markers tab on the output window.
+I have had mixed success with that interface so alternatively I run in the R Studio console `library("lintr")`, set the working directory to where `run.R` is and type lintr::lint("run.R").
+Output will show up in the Markers Tab unless no errors are found.

 The `test_run_all_runs.py` runs both the python and R versions of the run programs and will fail if any of the `run.*` programs fail.
 There is no checking if the output is correct, just whether the programs completed without errors being thrown.
 To run: